-- (xi) Horticulture Buildings (Capital Works).-The department has created many assets in the tribal area for conducting various horticultural development activities which include construction of office buildings/residential accommodation to staff. - (xii) Pradhan Mantri Krishi Sinchayee Yojna: Pradhan Mantri Krishi Sinchayee Yojna (PMKSY) focus on enhancing water use efficiency by promoting appropriate technological interventions like drip and sprinkler technologies, efficient water application & distribution system, secondary storage and drainage development.
+- 1. Pradhan Mantri Krishi Sinchayee Yojna : Pradhan Mantri Krishi Sinchayee Yojna (PMKSY) focus on enhancing water use efficiency by promoting appropriate technological interventions like drip and sprinkler technologies, efficient water application & distribution system, secondary storage and drainage development.
 The unit cost of drip irrigation varies with respect to plant spacing and location of water source.
-The scheme is being implemented on sharing pattern of 90:10 by central/state Govt. - (xiii) Rastriya Krishi Vikas Yojana (RKVY).-RKVY focuses on integrated development of agriculture and allied sector.
+The scheme is being implemented on sharing pattern of 90:10 by central/state Govt. - 2.
+Rastriya Krishi Vikas Yojana (RKVY).-RKVY focuses on integrated development of agriculture and allied sector.
 Under this scheme assistance is provided for undertaking various activities like water storage tanks and farm mechanization.
-The main objective of the scheme are :-
+The main objective of the scheme are :- - To incentivize the states so as to increase public investment in agriculture and allied sectors.

-- To incentivize the states so as to increase public investment in agriculture and allied sectors. - 2.
-To provide flexibility and autonomy to states in the process of planning and executing agriculture and allied sector schemes. - 3.
+- 2. To provide flexibility and autonomy to states in the process of planning and executing agriculture and allied sector schemes. - 3.
 To ensure the preparation of agriculture plans for the district and the states based on agro climatic conditions, availability of technology and natural resources. - 4.
 To ensure that the local needs/crops/priorities are better reflected in the agricultural plans of the states. - 5.
 To achieve the goal of reducing the yield gaps in important crops, through focused interventions. - 6.
 To maximized returns to the farmers in agriculture and allied sectors. - 7.
-To bring about quantifiable changes in the production and productivity of various components of agriculture and allied sectors by addressing them in a holistic manner. - (xiv) Weather Based Crop Insurance Scheme for Apple and Mango.-Weather vagaries like drought and frost cause heavy quantitative and qualitative loss to fruit crops.
+To bring about quantifiable changes in the production and productivity of various components of agriculture and allied sectors by addressing them in a holistic manner. - 3.
+Weather Based Crop Insurance Scheme for Apple and Mango.-Weather vagaries like drought and frost cause heavy quantitative and qualitative loss to fruit crops.
 To compensate the loss, the State Government has brought Apple, Mango, Plum, Kinnow and Peach crops under Weather based Crop Insurance scheme (WBCIS).
 This scheme was launched in Himachal Pradesh w.e.f.
 Rabi 2009 for Apple and Mango crops.
 Keeping in view the success of the scheme, the coverage was further extended to 36 block for apple crop throughout the state including 7 blocks in tribal area of the state are brought under insurance cover.
 The Agriculture Insurance Company of India Limited is implementing the scheme.
 The liability of premium is being shared by the farmers, State Government and Central Government on 50:25:25 percent basis.
-The scope of this scheme would be widened in new areas through awareness camps. - (xv) Mission for Integrated Development of Horticulture-Mission for Integrated Development of Horticulture (MIDH) is a Centrally Sponsored Scheme for the holistic growth of the horticulture sector covering fruits, vegetables, root & tuber crops, mushrooms, spices, flowers, aromatic plants etc. In the North Eastern States and

-Himalayan States, MIDH is being implemented as the sub scheme 'Horticulture Mission for Northern and Himalayan states' with 50% contribution from GOI which has now been raised to 90% GOI share and 10% State share.
+The scope of this scheme would be widened in new areas through awareness camps. - 4.
+Mission for Integrated Development of Horticulture-Mission for Integrated Development of Horticulture (MIDH) is a Centrally Sponsored Scheme for the holistic growth of the horticulture sector covering fruits, vegetables, root & tuber crops, mushrooms, spices, flowers, aromatic plants etc. In the North Eastern States and Himalayan States, MIDH is being implemented as the sub scheme 'Horticulture Mission for Northern and Himalayan states' with 50% contribution from GOI which has now been raised to 90% GOI share and 10% State share.
 MIDH is working closely with National Mission on Sustainable Agriculture (NMSA/PMKSY towards development of Micro Irrigation for all horticulture crops and protected cultivation on farmers' field.
 MIDH provides technical advice and administrative support to State Governments and other horticulture related activities like Vegetable Initiative for Urban Clusters (VIUC), funded by Rashtriya Krishi Vikas Yojana (RKVY)/NMSA.